Another effective way of treating with aromatherapy essential oil is to add a few drops to a warm bath.

 and poured into the bath.

-After the bath, some of the oil remains on the
+After the bath, some oil remains on the

 skin and it should only be patted dry to leave a lingering fragrance